 This tasty Apple Bread loaf is a sweet quick bread made from fresh juicy apples, apple cider and Fall warming spices, like cinnamon and nutmeg.
-Use your favorite apples picked from the orchard for a customized flavor and enjoy your apple bread with a warm cup of homemade apple cider on cool Fall morning.
+Use your favorite apples picked from the orchard for a customized flavor and enjoy your apple bread with a warm cup of homemade apple cider.
+You can also make it using your bread maker to make it extra easy and hands-off.

 This apple bread recipe is made with fresh chopped apples and tangy apple cider.
 It's moistened with milk, honey, and olive oil to give it a slightly healthier nutrition profile when compared to those made with processed white sugar and butter.
+You can also add raisins to make an apple raisin bread loaf.

 Ingredients